Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx4-payment-channels.md

 The amount in this UTXO is going to be channel balance for this payment channel.
 Therefore, neither channel party will be able to send the other channel party **more than this amount** of sats.

-There are ways to increase this amount while the channel is active, called "splicing", but that is more advanced and will be covered later in this course.
+There are ways to increase this amount while the channel is active, called "splicing", but that is outside the scope of this course.

 </details>